whitneyburton/portfolios/students/1603/jennifer-soden/20160429-jenny-soden-m1.markdown

 ### Being a Community Member

+###### From Anna
-Jenny - I've really enjoyed and appreciated working with you on Black Thursday.
+I've really enjoyed and appreciated working with you on Black Thursday.
 You are solid overall as a programmer - good work flow / work processes, troubleshooting, desire to learn, and openess to different approaches.
 Several specific areas where I admire your skills and learned a lot from you: SimpleCov, test helpers, GitHub, Pry, and advanced use of the reduce enumerable.
 I also appreciate that you stayed positive and patient throughout the project.
 The only comment I have in terms of things you may want to work on/think about is just being more assertive/not afraid to own it.
 I sometimes felt like you were asking permission when it was definitely a joint effort.
 It has been great working with you.
 I’m really happy with how much I’ve learned and how our project has turned out!

+###### From Ryan
+Unfortunately, I did not have the opportunity to work with Jennifer much, but the times I did were definitely enjoyable.
+Many times I was surprised by her unique viewpoint for the problem at hand, resulting in a solution I would of never considered.
+Our discussions always felt very natural, which resulted in a calm and confident atmosphere, making it easier to progress through the programming challenges we faced together.
+I look forward to the chance to work together with her again in the future.

 ### Instructor Pairing Feedback
 Work on: